RLControlTheoreticGuarantee/Guarantee_Learning_Control/README.md

 ```

 ### MuJoCo
-Some of the baselines examples use [MuJoCo](http://www.mujoco.org) (multi-joint dynamics in contact) physics simulator, which is proprietary and requires binaries and a license (temporary 30-day license can be obtained from [www.mujoco.org](http://www.mujoco.org)).
+Some of the experiments use [MuJoCo](http://www.mujoco.org) (multi-joint dynamics in contact) physics simulator, which is proprietary and requires binaries and a license (temporary 30-day license can be obtained from [www.mujoco.org](http://www.mujoco.org)).
 Instructions on setting up MuJoCo can be found [here](https://github.com/openai/mujoco-py)

 # Installation Environment